All Episodes

 But you dealt with New York as a resident for how long?

-Yeah, but but when this goes, it goes, and it's tough.
+Yeah, but when this goes, it goes, and it's tough.

-Uh we can have a chance to solidify and build off the success, which is I think what our voters want us to do, but you absolutely have the possibility of squandering that success and reverting back to where we would be a purple state and we're one election away from from having a Democrat come in and really uh ruin things.
+But you absolutely have the possibility of squandering that success and reverting back to where we would be a purple state and we're one election away from having a Democrat come in and really ruin things.

-Do you really think even with the significant advantage that Republicans have now gotten in terms of voter roles that there would even be that possibility?
+Do you really think even with the significant advantage that Republicans have now gotten in terms of voter rolls that there would even be that possibility?

-Not m I I I don't think maybe right now, but these things kind of move, and I think the danger is is when you have folks pursuing uh a not conservative agenda when they're joining with Democrats to oppose a conservative governor, uh that causes enthusiasm amongst the base to really dwindle.
+And I think the danger is, is when you have folks pursuing a not conservative agenda, when they're joining with Democrats to oppose a conservative governor, that causes enthusiasm amongst the base to really dwindle.

 That's just the reality of it.

-And so if that's the kind of agenda they're gonna pursue, we're gonna continue to lose enthusiasm.
+And so if that's the kind of agenda they're going to pursue, we're going to continue to lose enthusiasm.

 I think the registration would probably start to go the other way.